linkedin/lambda-learner/README.md

 ### Create an index map

 NTV is a very human-readable format for representing the model coefficients and data record features.
 However, in order to train the model, we need to transform both the model data into an indexed, vector representation.
-An `IndexMap` is a mapping between a Name-Term and an integer index, which we use to translate from the human-readable NTV representation to an trainable indexed representation.
+An `IndexMap` is a (bi-directional) mapping between a Name-Term and an integer index, which we use to translate from the human-readable NTV representation to an trainable indexed representation.

 ```python
 index_map, index_map_metadata = IndexMap.from_records_means_and_variances(